Joe West (umpire): Outside baseball

 He released Diamond Dreams in 2008.
 The album was a collaboration with Kent Goodson, pianist for country star George Jones.
 It tells baseball stories inspired by West's umpiring career.
 Goodson later said, "As I look back on how this CD came together, I realize that I am a musician and Joe is an umpire.
 But his love for music and my love for baseball bonded us in this project."
 Sportswriter Doug Miller said that the album was "a fun, humorous and often touching collection of spoken-word gems in which the listener gets a perfect sampling of the true personality of Cowboy Joe West".

 West has made one film appearance, playing a third base umpire in the 1988 comedy film The Naked Gun: From the Files of Police Squad!
 He also made a cameo appearance on the television crime drama The Oldest Rookie.
 An avid golfer, West appears on the Celebrity Players Tour.

 Following his retirement, in 2023, West attempted to edit his Wikipedia article in order to "change unfavorable aspects", specifically with regards to the shoving match with Torre, as well as adding his perspective on information listed, correcting what he claimed were discrepancies in his career section, and attempting to update personal information about himself, specifically his vest patents expiring and his remarriage.
 His account was indefinitely blocked from editing after making legal threats.
 Following the block, West explained that his motive in editing his own page was due to being introduced for a speech in Southern California with some remarks that confused him, and he eventually traced the source of the remarks to his Wikipedia page, unaware of the policies against conflict-of-interest editing on Wikipedia (as well as policies against threatening legal action towards the site).

 West appeared on the Baseball Hall of Fame Contemporary Era Committee Ballot in 2023, for induction in 2024.
 He did not receive enough support to be elected in his first try.

 Personal life

 West has been married twice.
-After the death of his first wife, West remarried.
+After the death of his first wife, West remarried to Jean Jo Mason on December 25, 1988.

 In 2012, West was diagnosed with laryngeal cancer, which is now in remission.